Best type of property for first home buyers

-- A home on a subdivided lot Looking for a property that’s near the city centre?
+Looking for a property that’s near the city centre?
 You can buy a small home on a subdivided lot.
 It can be a front-and-back or side-by-side duplex.
 Though it’s a small home, you’ll have your own property in a location that you want, which means less time spent on commuting.

 If you prefer to live in a bigger and more modern house, buying a home in an outer suburb is a good option.
 The obvious pro is that you will be getting a lot for your money, as 4 or 5 bedrooms with multiple bathrooms and double garages are not out of the norm for houses in outer suburbs.

-- An unit in a small block This is another great option for first-time home buyers who want to live close to the city.
+This is another great option for first-time home buyers who want to live close to the city.
 Living in a small block means there are no costs in maintaining a garden.
 There are also several establishments and public transport options.

 You can also choose a modern apartment in a high-rise block.
 The good thing about it is, since it’s in the city, you can save time and money in commuting.
 You’ll also get to enjoy modern fixtures, fittings, and amenities.

-- A townhouse This is a great choice for home buyers who are looking for a property with some amenities.
+Buying a townhouse is a great option for those who are looking for a property with some amenities.
 When you choose this type of home, you can enjoy the onsite amenities such as the gym, tennis court, and swimming pool.